 Stylistically, the M6 builds on the standard 6-Series with a much more aggressive body kit and either 19-inch or optional 20-inch alloy wheels.
 Wider external air intakes and new LED corona rings and accents give it a menacing appearance, although the overall look is far more cohesive and elegant than that of the outgoing model.

-Inside, unique sports seats should hold driver and passenger in place.
-M-specific features like the automaker's custom-tailored M Drive system and M Heads-Up display are also on board once again.
+Inside, unique sports seats should hold both driver and passenger in place.
+M-specific features like the automaker's custom-tailored M Drive system and M Heads-Up display are also on board.
 Aside from numerous M badges, a unique three-spoke steering wheel and some minor trim differences, the cabin is otherwise standard 6-Series fare, meaning it features a driver-focused design and high-quality materials throughout.

 M-style performance with a twist

-The redesigned M6 - the third generation to bear the nameplate - ditches the naturally aspirated V10 of the old model in favor of a new twin-turbo 4.4-liter V8 that also does duty in the M5.
-Rated at 560 horsepower, the V8 is known to Bimmer-philes as the S63T due to its close relation to the S63 used in the X5 M and X6 M. Unlike high-revving BMW M engines of yore, the new V8 boasts its 500 lb-ft. of torque across an especially wide rev range (1,500 to 5,750 rpm).
+The latest M6 - the third generation to bear the nameplate - ditches the naturally aspirated V10 of the previous model in favor of a twin-turbo 4.4-liter V8 that also sees duty in the M5.
+Rated at 560 horsepower, the V8 is known to Bimmer-philes as the S63T due to its close relation to the S63 used in the X5 M and X6 M. Unlike high-revving BMW M engines of yore, the V8 boasts its 500 lb-ft. of torque across an especially wide rev range (1,500 to 5,750 rpm).
 The engine's rev limiter is set at 7,200 rpm, which is 200 rpm higher than the S63 used in the crossovers, whereas the old V10 screamed its way up to a 8,250 rpm redline.